ppardiwala/openshift-march-2024/Day1/README.md

   - worker nodes
     - this is where normally the user application instances will be running

+## What is an OpenShift Node?
+- can be physical server, virtual machine with RedHat Enterprise Linux or RedHat Enterprise Linux Core OS
+- can be aws ec2 instance, azure virtual machine
+- it is a virtual machine in public/private/hybrid cloude
+- it is a on-prem server
+- master nodes are allowed to have only Red Hat Enterprise Linux Core OS (RHELCOS)
+- worker nodes are allowed to choose between
+  - Red Hat Enterprise Linux (RHEL)
+  - Red Hat Enterprise Linux Core OS (RHCOS)

 # Control Plane components
 ## API Server
 - this is a Pod that runs in all the master nodes